 REGISTRATION FEES: EWAEYC REGISTRATION AMOUNT $__________________

-MEMBER (ANY NAEYC AFFFILIATE) $50.00 4607 NORTH CONKLIN PURCHASE ORDER** $__________________
+MEMBER (Standard or Premium) $65.00 4607 NORTH CONKLIN PURCHASE ORDER $__________________

-NON-MEMBER $85.00 SPOKANE VALLEY, WA.
-99216-1504 LATE CHARGE $__________________
+NON-MEMBER/ENRTY LEVEL MEMBER $100.00 SPOKANE VALLEY, WA.
+99216-1504 LATE CHARGE $__________________ PRESENTER/SCHOLARHIP $__________________

-LATE CHARGE AFTER 2/18 $6.00 TOTAL AMOUNT PAID $__________________
+LATE CHARGE AFTER 2/18 $10.00 TOTAL AMOUNT PAID $__________________

-PURCHASE ORDERS (PER PO) $5.00 EWAEYC NEW MEMBER $__________ (Separate check)
+PURCHASE ORDERS (PER PO) $5.00

 MANDATORY FOR WASHINGTON STARS/MERIT—PLEASE PROVIDE YOUR STARS/MERIT 9 OR 10 DIGIT ID NUMBER.
 (NO SOCIAL SECURITY NUMBERS, PLEASE) YOU WILL NOT RECEIVE YOUR STARS/MERIT HOURS WITHOUT YOUR NUMBER.
 PLEASE PRINT CLEARLY!

 STARS/MERIT ID # __ __ __ __ __ __ __ __ __ __ DATE OF BIRTH: __ __ ____

 NAME: _________________________________ ADDRESS: ____________________________________CITY:_______________ STATE: ____ ZIP: __________

-PROGRAM/WORK PHONE: ________________________ WORK PHONE: ___________________________ HOME PHONE: ________________________
+PROGRAM/WORK PHONE: ________________________ WORK PHONE: _________________________ HOME PHONE: ________________________

 EMAIL: (TO RECEIVE INFO.
-ON THE 2018 CONFERENCE & OTHER EWAEYC TRAININGS): PLEASE PRINT CLEARLY _____________________________________
+ON THE 2019 CONFERENCE & OTHER EWC-WAEYC TRAININGS): PLEASE PRINT CLEARLY _____________________________________

 |WORKSHOP SELECTIONS: 1ST CHOICE 2ND CHOICE 3RD CHOICE

-|SESSION A -9:45-11:15
+|SESSION 1 -9:45-11:15